AzizAmiraslanov/AzizAmiraslanov/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Fronted Developer, Template Designer,
+Fronted Developer, UI Designer,
 - 🌱 I’m currently learning ...
 C#, Javascript, Java, Linux
 - 👯 I’m looking to collaborate on ...
 Javascript.
 - 🤔 I’m looking for help with ...
 Google, W3School, ProjecTeuler